MaSoMoTr/MaSoMoTr/README.md

 3. Sample training and validation data used in the video tutorial above is in the directory **/tutorialData/**
 4. Mouse Tracking dataset: directory **MTdataset/** has the 12 videos used in the paper

+Please email kmurari@ucalgary.ca in case the link above does not work.

 The current configuration allows you to track 2 mice in the videos, but you can expand to track more mice with proper configuration.